slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
+Reading and experience train your model of the world.
+And even if you forget the experience or what you read, its effect on your model of the world persists.
+Your mind is like a compiled program you've lost the source of.
+It works, but you don't know why.

+> *'The brain switches off if it becomes too bored, that is the problem.
+You must always look for new things to learn.' -- Anand, Viswanathan*

+1. Seek knowledge.
+Knowledge and Courage are the elements of Greatness.
+Wisdom and strength, eyes and hands.
+Knowledge without courage is sterile. -- Balthasar Gracian

 When I asked him what separated his student from the other people he’d mentored Russel’s answer was simple.
 “He’s willing to listen to people who are smarter than he is and he has a tremendous hustle and drive.”